spookylukey/django-views-the-right-way/docs/_sources/dependency-injection.rst.txt

 To explain a little: here we passed the ``product_search`` function into ``display_product_list`` as the parameter ``searcher``.
-This feature is called “first class functions” — just like you can pass around any other data as a parameter, you pass around functions too.
+This feature is called “first class functions” — just like you can pass around any other data as a parameter, you can pass around functions too.
 That is the heart of the technique here, allowing us to insert our custom logic into the middle of the common logic.